highchair/artinruins-com/README.md

 Builds into the Production folder: `_stage`.
 Used so that we may conduct incremental builds and only upload what has changed.
-The `property-img` folder is ignored with this command, but incremental changes should be caught by Nova’s Publish difference engine.
+The `property-img` folder is ignored with this command, but incremental changes should be caught by an IDE’s publish difference engine.

 ### Supporting incremental builds

-In order to build these 300+ property pages quickly, we insert development-only changes via Javascript.
+In order to build these 400+ property pages quickly, we insert development-only changes via Javascript.
 The `/assets/js/global.js` file has front matter in it to become part of the build process.
 If development, certain new scripts are added that change the main navigation. **DO NOT upload this JS file to the Production site or you may put development-only JS in place!**

-The Google Global Tag is also added via JS as part of the cookie policy acceptance.

 ## Custom post types (Collections)